gmpassos/dom_builder/README.md

 You can generate a DOM tree using HTML, Object Orientation or manipulating an already instantiated DOM tree.

-A simple usage example, that can work in any platform (Web or Native):
+Here's a simple usage example, that can work in any platform (Web or Native):

 ```dart
 import 'package:dom_builder/dom_builder.dart';